-The Emergency Department (also known as ED or A&E) entrance is at Grey Base Hospital in High Street, Greymouth.
+The Emergency Department (also known as ED or A&E) entrance is at Te Nīkau, Grey Hospital & Health Centre, accessible via the High Street overbridge (near New World and the service station) in Greymouth.

 In an emergency, call 111.